How to Nurture Your Sense of Belonging and Why

 Profile of a human head with colorful "thoughts" to illustrate "what is a sense of belonging."

 Feelings of belonging also provide us with a sense of safety and identity.
-So we will go to great lengths to form and maintain social relationships even when those connections no longer serve us.
+So we will go to great lengths to form and maintain social connections and relationships even when they no longer serve us.
 For instance, within any cultural system, there is a dominant culture.
 As we work to integrate with that culture, we internalize its norms and add them to our identity.

 The Role of the Dominant Culture